x4ngus/zfs_beskar_key/README.md

 ## License

-MIT License © 2025 Angus Jones
+MIT License © 2025 Angus J.
 You are free to use, modify, and distribute this software under the terms of the MIT license.
 See the `LICENSE` file for full details.